Microsoft SPLA Explained: Everything You Need to Know

 The auditors will ask you to provide snapshots of your hosting data and other relevant records.
 They will use the data to create an estimated, often extrapolated, position, which they will calculate per each calendar month in scope.
 The SPLA audit often looks at your last three years and sometimes even further back.

-If you are found to be non-compliant to the excess of 5%, Microsoft will present you with a bill that will include all under-reported licenses at their current price with a 25% penalty.
-Plus, you will be required to cover the auditor fees.
+If you are found to be non-compliant by more than 5%, Microsoft will present you with a bill that includes all under-reported licenses at their current price with a 25% penalty.
+You will also be required to cover the auditor fees.

 You can learn more about a Microsoft SPLA audit here, including a detailed step-by-step process, actionable tips, audit readiness and defence.